 As millions of lives were affected by its detrimental costs, the US government has long prioritized eliminating healthcare fraud through strengthened policies that regulate the activities of physicians and other medical professionals involved in the healthcare system.

-Medicare fraud is not only attacking the lives of the healthy and wealthy, but also, it is damaging the state of our elderly patients, patients with disabilities, persons living with HIV, patients suffering with autoimmune diseases, and among others,
+Medicare fraud is not only attacking the lives of the healthy and wealthy, but also, it is damaging the state of our elderly patients, patients with disabilities, persons living with HIV, patients suffering from autoimmune diseases, and many others.

-Imagine: in the height of coronavirus pandemic, how would you survive amid a Medicare fraud?
+In the height of the COVID 19 outbreak, how would you survive Medicare fraud?

 While this question leaves an open-ended possibility, Medicare and Medicaid fraud remains to be a social and economic virus more than a pandemic could.